This self-drive itinerary is an exploration of Namibia's southern circuit.

 Today you will take the drive to the NamibRand Nature Reserve.

-Today you will take the drive to Sossusvlei & the Namib Desert.
+Today you will take the drive to Sossusvlei region.

-Today you will take the drive to the Windhoek & Surrounds.
+Today you will take the drive back to Windhoek.